rvatanme/Device-Simulation-Using-C-C-/Proof1/README.md

 Hi there!

 In this folder, I'm going to explain how to derive drift diffusion model from BTE equation.

+Hello again!